Marsican brown bear: Environment

 The few remaining Marsican brown bears are in the Parco Nazionale d'Abruzzo, Lazio e Molise, where high peaks merge into woodland, with much water and land, with scattered villages.
 Although wooded environments are usually preferred, it is not uncommon for bears to reach high altitude grasslands or cultivated areas on valley floors.
-They are usually either seen camping out in one primary area for a while, or being very mobile and on the move looking for food sources.

 There are roughly only 50 of these bears left mainly due to loss of habitat.
-They are often killed accidentally by being poisoned, poached, or hit by motor vehicles.
+They are often killed accidentally by being poisoned, or hit by motor vehicles; and intentionally by poaching.
 Bears often travel in Abruzzo to the high-altitude meadows in the summer, and then down to the warmer areas of valley when the temperatures start to cool.
 As the temperature decreases, the bears learn awareness to start looking for a dormitory, and planning out their winter.

 In their dens they relax and slow down, requiring less food and adjust to the colder temperatures.
 Bears will isolate in their dens most of winter, but are not in full hibernation, unlike most animals.
 Bears keep a reasonable level of consciousness and awareness to their external changes throughout the winter, and might even take a stroll on a sunny day.
 This period of time is where all of the fat build-up throughout the year becomes critical, as they need enough fat to burn to stay alive.
 They do not fully sustain themselves during this period, and use the extra fat burning off for energy reserve as well as a thermal resource.

 Overall, these bears are very good at living as an individual, and do not face many other threats in their environment except for poachers.
 Being omnivores, these bears can adapt themselves to diverse habitats, and thrive as long as they are not disturbed often, and have a developed source of food nearby.